mak1ng/ba-thesis-data/README.md

 This repository includes the data for the BA-Thesis `DeepTyper for Python`.

+All processes were run on Linux, there is no guarantee that they will work on other operating systems.

 `model_training`includes the trained models and all relevant files to retrain or evaluate against testdata.

 `preprocessing` includes the dockerfile and all necessary files to preprocess files, furthermore the preprocessing results for the 78 used modules.